 - Stretch and warm up before exercising – when the weather dips it becomes even more important to stretch and warm up your muscles to your core temperature before exercising.

-VIDA Pain Coach is a personalised pain management and exercise programme clinically proven to reduce MSK pain.
-It includes a suite of guided stretches and tailored educational content, to help you stay active and reduce your pain whatever the weather!
+VIDA Pain Coach is a personalised pain management and exercise programme clinically proven to reduce pain.
+It includes guided stretches and educational content to help you stay pain-free whatever the weather!
+Get in touch with us at email@example.com to find out more.